Electricity exchanges urge Spain, Portugal not to act alone on power prices

 The group said its members had not been consulted and based its comments on leaked documents as there had been no official communication from Spanish or Portuguese authorities at that time.

-Ribera and Duarte will meet EU antitrust chief Margrethe Vestager in Brussels on Tuesday, Ribera's ministry said without indicating what would be discussed.
+Ribera and Duarte will meet EU antitrust chief Margrethe Vestager in Brussels on Tuesday to discuss their joint proposal and iron out the details of the Iberian mechanism, Ribera's ministry said.

 (Reporting by Isla Binnie; Editing by Marguerita Choy)